Horses in East Asian warfare: China

 Throughout the Song (960–1279) all the way to the Ming dynasty (1368–1644), Chinese armies relied on an officially supervised tea-for-horse trading systems which evolved over centuries.

 Tea and horses were so inextricably related that officials repeatedly requested that the tea laws and the horse administration be supervised by the same man.
-From the perspective of the Chinese court, government control of tea was the first step in the creation of a rational and effective policy aimed at improving the quality of horses in the army."
+From the perspective of the Chinese court, government control of tea was the first step in the creation of a rational and effective policy aimed at improving the quality of horses in the army.

-During the late Ming dynasty, the marked inferiority of the Chinese horses was noted by the Italian Jesuit missionary and ambassador Matteo Ricci (1552–1610), who observed:
+During the military decline of the late Ming dynasty, the marked inferiority of the training & conditioning of Chinese horses was noted by the Italian Jesuit missionary and ambassador Matteo Ricci (1552–1610), who observed: